What is Cystectomy?

 In women, the uterus, ovaries and part of the vagina are eliminated in radical cystectomy.

-After removing the bladder, your surgeon has to create a urinary diversion which means a new way to keep urine and have it leave your body.
+After removing the bladder, your surgeon has to create a urinary diversion which means a new way to keep urine and make it leave your body.

 Invasive or recurrent noninvasive bladder cancer can be treated through cystectomy.